Kindle Spy Review: How Spying On Your Competition With KDSpy Boosts Sales!

-The Total Monthly Rev. is a rough guesstimate in my experience.
+And the Total Monthly Rev. is a rough guesstimate in my experience.

-However, the three circles:
+However, the three traffic light circles:

-are sometimes good indicators.
+can sometimes be good indicators.

 Yellow can appear sometimes too—basically meaning it's neutral.

-So, how does this data benefit you?
+So, how does this Kindle Publishing data benefit you?

-A Somewhat Useful Feature...
+The Word Cloud: A Somewhat Useful Feature...

 2) "Spying" On Other Authors